Real Estate Financing

 - monthly debt payments to monthly pre-tax income, the debt-to-income ratio.

 In qualifying an applicant, the lender may not use teaser rates.
-For adjustable rate mortgages, the highest rate that the borrower would have to pay must be used.
+For adjustable rate mortgages, the highest rate the borrower may pay must be used.

 The rules are not as rigid if the loan applicant is seeking a less risky loan to replace a riskier loan, such as replacing an interest-only mortgage with a 30 year fixed term mortgage.

-Fannie Mae Will Start to Use Trended Credit Data to Underwrite Consumers
+Fannie Mae Will Use Trended Credit Data to Underwrite Consumers

 A qualified mortgage adheres to certain rules, allowing certain government agencies, such as Fannie Mae and Freddie Mac, to buy the loan from a lender and gives the lender some protection if the borrower fails to repay the loan.
 A qualified mortgage has the following provisions: